 GPA is calculated based on the grades that have been finalized by the GPA calculation base date.
-As a rule, the calculation base date is September 15 for the master's program and March 20 for the doctoral program.
-The courses calculated in the master's program constitute all courses taken from since the time of enrollment, including courses taken in the first semester, the first quarter, and the second quarter of the applicable academic year.
-The courses calculated in the doctoral program constitute all courses taken from since the time of enrollment, including courses taken in the second semester, the third quarter, the fourth quarter, and the entire year of the applicable academic year.
+As a rule, the calculation base date is Mid September-for the first (spring) semester and Mid March for the second (fall) semester.
+The courses calculated in the first (spring) semester constitute all courses taken from since the time of enrollment, including courses taken in the first (spring) semester, the first quarter, and the second quarter of the applicable academic year.
+The courses calculated in the second (fall) semester constitute all courses taken from since the time of enrollment, including courses taken in the second (fall) semester, the third quarter, the fourth quarter, and the entire year of the applicable academic year.